flueke/mvme/doc/sphinx/source/analysis.rst

    Filter Extractor UI

-You can load predefined filters into the UI using the *Filter template* combo box and the *Load Template into UI* button.
-This will replace the current filter with the one from the template.

 Use the *+* and *-* symbols to add/remove filter words.
 The spinbox right of the filter string lets you specify a word index for the corresponding filter.

 *Required Completion Count* allows you to specify how many times the filter has to match before it produces data.
-This completion count starts from 0 on every module event and is incremented by one each time the filter matches.
+This completion count starts from 0 on every module event and is incremented by one each time the complete filter matches.

 If *Generate Histograms* is checked raw and calibrated histograms will be created for the filter. *Unit Label*, *Unit Min* and *Unit Max* are parameters for the :ref:`Calibration Operator <analysis-calibration>`.

+Predefined filters can be loaded into the UI using the *Load Filter Template* button.

 .. _analysis-operators: